-Robyn Mildon PhD, is the founding Executive Director of the Centre for Evidence and Implementation (CEI).
+Robyn Mildon PhD is the founding executive director of the Centre for Evidence and Implementation (CEI).
 Robyn has a longstanding career focused on the implementation, mainstreaming, and scaling-up of evidence to achieve social impact for children, families and communities in a range of health and human service areas.
-She has lead a number of national, multi-year initiatives aimed at improving the selection, and use of, evidence to in real-world service and policy settings.
+She has lead several national, ongoing initiatives aimed at improving the selection, and use of, evidence to in real-world service and policy settings.

 In addition to her Australian-based work, Robyn has built a portfolio of projects collaborating with both government and non-government agencies in countries such as Singapore, Norway, Sweden, the USA and New Zealand, and has been an invited speaker at multiple events around the globe.

-Robyn was the founding Chair of the Scientific Program Committee for the 1st and 2nd Australian Implementation Conference (AIC) and is currently the Co-Chair for the 3rd Biennial Australasian Implementation Conference.
-She is also the founding Co-Chair of the Knowledge Translation & Implementation Group with the Campbell Collaboration.
-Robyn holds an Honorary Associate Professor position with the University of Melbourne.
+Robyn was the founding chair of the Scientific Program Committee for the first and second Australian Implementation Conference (AIC), and co-chair for the third Biennial Australasian Implementation Conference.
+She is also the founding co-chair of the Knowledge Translation and Implementation Group with the Campbell Collaboration.
+Robyn holds an honorary associate professorship with the University of Melbourne.

-Bianca Albers is a Political Scientist by education, and holds a strong interest in the uptake of research in policy development and legislation.
+Bianca Albers is a qualified political scientist who holds a strong interest in the uptake of research in policy development and legislation.
 In her role with CEI, Bianca is responsible for a portfolio of research synthesis and implementation projects.
-This includes the production of systematic reviews; the implementation of evidence-informed programs, practices and service models; and building capacity within organisations.
+This includes the production of systematic reviews, building capacity within organisations, and the implementation of evidence-informed programs, practices and service models.
 Bianca is also engaged in several international initiatives aimed at promoting the science and practice of implementation and evidence-based practice and policy.

-Marg Stott has a background in psychology with broad experience in implementing evidence based practices in both government and non-government organisations.
-Her work has focused on the implementation of programs in relation to child wellbeing and domestic violence as well as clinical supervision of Multisystemic Therapy teams within the juvenile and disability sectors.
-In her role with CEI, Marg conducts both practice design and coaching, and is highly skilled in demonstrating the practical application of techniques to help others improve their practice.
-With years of experience in supporting practitioners’ skill development and acquisition, she is an expert in the implementation and coaching of evidenced based practices.
+Margaret Stott has a background in psychology with broad experience in implementing evidence-based practices in both government and non-government organisations.
+Her work has focused on the implementation of programs in relation to child wellbeing and domestic violence, as well as clinical supervision of multisystemic therapy teams within the juvenile and disability sectors.
+In her role with CEI, Margaret conducts both practice design and coaching, and is highly skilled in demonstrating the practical application of techniques to help others improve their practice.
+With years of experience in supporting practitioners’ skill development and acquisition, she is an expert in the implementation and coaching of evidenced-based practices.

-Nerida Heyward has thirteen years' experience in administrative and Executive support roles working for not for profits, corporate and government organisations.
-She has a strong interest in community development.
-Prior to her role at CEI she worked in a genomics research organisation supporting the CEO.
-Nerida's work with CEI involves the support of the leadership team and the management of the daily administrative functions of the Centre.
+Nerida Heyward has 13 years' experience in administrative and executive support roles working for non-profits, corporate and government organisations.
+She is particularly interested in community development.
+Prior to her role at CEI, she provided crucial support to the CEO of a genomics research organisation.
+Nerida's work with CEI involves supporting the leadership team and management of the centre’s daily administrative functions.

-Cheryl is responsible for coordinating CEI’s evaluation of KidStart, a program that empowers vulnerable young children and their families in Singapore.
-In this role, Cheryl combines her passion for supporting children and families with her brilliant acumen in program design, implementation and evaluation.
+Cheryl Seah is responsible for coordinating CEI’s evaluation of KidStart, a program that empowers vulnerable young children and their families in Singapore.
+As project manager, Cheryl combines her passion for supporting children and families with her brilliant acumen in program design, implementation, and evaluation.
 Cheryl has extensive knowledge and experience coordinating and supporting child-centred and early intervention programs.
-Some of her research and career highlights include evaluating the impact of a parenting program in the first year postnatal on parenting stress and attachment, and managing the design and implementation of a large-scale early childhood holistic outcome project in Singapore.
+Some of her research and career highlights include evaluating the impact of a parenting program in the first postnatal year on parenting stress and attachment, and managing the design and implementation of a large-scale early childhood holistic outcome project in Singapore.

-Pony completed her PhD program with the Division of Psychology at Nanyang Technological University in Singapore.
-Her focus was on how individuals can come to build strong identification with a culture through social others in the socio-cultural milieu.
+Pony Chew completed her PhD with the Division of Psychology at Nanyang Technological University in Singapore focusing on how individuals can come to build strong identification with a culture through social others in the sociocultural milieu.
 At CEI, Pony provides research support.
 She is based in Singapore.

-David is an economist with a longstanding interest in using better evidence to inform policy.
-David has background in consulting, where most recently he was exploring how to apply cost benefit analysis techniques to the evaluation of evidence-based social policy interventions to determine their economic impact.
+David Taylor is an economist with a background in consulting and a longstanding interest in using better evidence to inform policy.
+His most recent project explored the application of cost benefit analysis techniques in evaluating evidence-based social policy interventions to determine their economic impact.
 At CEI, David uses his quantitative and consulting skills to engage in a range of projects involving implementation, impact and economic evaluations.

 Sophia Rinaldis is a social worker with nearly a decade of experience in mental health policy and research.
 Her experience lies in creating pathways to bring empirical research into policy and programming.
-She holds a strong interest in using evidence and evaluation to increase equity in the delivery of social services.
-At CEI, Sophia works in knowledge synthesis and develops high language summaries for use in practice.
+She has a keen interest for using evidence and evaluation to increase equity in the delivery of social services.
+At CEI, Sophia works in knowledge synthesis and develops high-language summaries for use in practice.

 With a background in finance, Faridah Abu Bakar’s career took a sharp turn when she discovered a deep curiosity for social services.
-She has since focused on honing her psychology, research and sociology skills through both education and hands-on experience.
-She has aided research projects, most notably as an interviewer with parents of juvenile offenders, and is currently studying a degree in Psychology with Sociology at the Singapore University of Social Sciences.
+She has since focused on honing her psychology, research and sociology skills through education and hands-on experience.
+She has aided research projects, most notably as an interviewer with parents of juvenile offenders, and is currently studying a double degree in psychology and sociology at the Singapore University of Social Sciences.
 Alongside her studies, Faridah works with CEI in Singapore to assist research to uncover new evidence.